 While there are two statute's of limitations under the Longshore Act/ Defense Base Act; the one year statute of limitation is the one you really need to be concerned about.
-In order to protect your rights you need to file your claim within one year of your date of injury.
+In order to protect your rights you should try and file your claim within one year of your date of injury.

 The Longshore Act states that the time for filing a claim shall not begin to run until you (or your beneficiary) are aware, or by the exercise of due diligence should have been aware, of the relationship between the injury or death and the employment.

 A claim under the Act accrues if you know or should know that the injury is work related, and you know or should know that the injury will impair your earning power.
 This is the appropriate standard for measuring the timeliness of claims filed under the Defense Base Act.